Invariance under quantum permutations rules out parastatistics: Results

 QRF transformations in general are understood as coherently-controlled classical reference frame changes~\cite{HametteGalley}, where the controlling branches are themselves defined in a frame-independent way~\cite{Cepollaro}, or as state-dependent gauge transformations~\cite{Butterfield}.
 Hence, quantum permutations can be interpreted as QRF transformations.
 As abstract groups, they are $S_N\times S_N\times\ldots\times S_N$ (one independent choice of permutation per branch), but the specific way they act on a Hilbert space depends on the type of physical system (via $\mathcal{V}_+$ for Bosons, via $\mathcal{V}_-$ for Fermions).
 This is a well-known general phenomenon in quantum physics: for example, electrons carry a different representation of the rotation group than photons.
-Indeed, it is well-known that applying ``the wrong'' quantum permutation group, such as $\mathcal{V}_+$ via active permutations to Fermions, will violate invariance and lead to physically detectable relative phases~\cite{Roos}.
-Hence, elements of $\mathcal{V}_+$ are (branchwise) QRF transformations between physically equivalent descriptions of Bosons, but not of Fermions (and vice versa for $\mathcal{V}_-$ and Fermions).
+Indeed, it is well-known that applying an inappropriate quantum permutation group, such as $\mathcal{V}_+$ via active permutations to Fermions, will violate invariance and lead to physically detectable relative phases~\cite{Roos}.
+Hence, elements of $\mathcal{V}_+$ (understood either as active transformations or passive relabellings) are symmetry transformations for Bosons, but not for Fermions (and vice versa for $\mathcal{V}_-$ and Fermions).
+Similarly, for other types of systems without fundamental permutation invariance, e.g.\ anyons, none of the two groups would be symmetry transformations, and our results do not apply.